 Net Zero Carbon Buildings

-Designing new developments for net zero operational carbon & reducing upfront embodied carbon by at least 50%
+Designing new developments for net zero operational carbon and reducing upfront embodied carbon by at least 50% by 2033

 Carbon Intensity Reduction

-Reducing operational carbon emissions in our control by at least 50% per square metre (GIA)
+Reducing operational carbon emissions by 75% per square metre by 2033

 Biodiversity Gain